 Keep in mind that choosing a higher deductible health insurance plan could cause issues if there’s an unforeseen emergency or an expensive medical event you have to deal with.
 Make sure to weigh the cost versus the risk to make a decision you’re comfortable with.

 If your preferred doctors are out-of-network with your plan, you’ve likely signed up for the wrong plan.
 You can try to find a plan in which your preferred providers are in-network.
-Otherwise, you may have to pay a lot of out-of-pocket, depending on how frequent your visits are.
+Otherwise, you may have to pay a lot out-of-pocket, depending on how frequent your visits are.

 When you determine you want to switch health insurance plans, you can begin the process to change what you have.
 You may currently have a plan through your employer or through your spouse’s employer.
 Or, you might be on an Affordable Care Act (ACA) plan.
 Or, you might have a private health insurance plan, like through an individual health insurance plan or family health insurance plan.